buggyrace/buggy-race-server/tech_notes/content/tech-notes/favicon.md

 database (which is what the `/json` route does).
 Instead, it's simply sending back a static file.
 There's something odd here: that file is in the `static` directory, which Flask already knows how to handle — Flask doesn't need to find a route in your Python for static files.
-You can see this because your app is serving the stylesheet `app.css` even though there's no route in `app.py` for it.
+You know this because your app is serving the stylesheet `app.css` even though there's no route in `app.py` for it (confirm this for yourself by going to your browser and hitting `http://{{ EDITOR_HOST }}:{{ EDITOR_PORT }}/static/app.css`).

-The reason we've included this route is so that your buggy editor can add that `max_age` header to its response.
+The reason we've included this `/favicon.png` route is so that your buggy editor can add that `max_age` header to its response.
 This is effectively telling the browser "this icon is good to reuse for the next 24 hours"  (the value of `max_age` is a number of seconds, so 60×60×24 is one day).
 It's telling the browser to **cache** the icon.

 What would happen without the `max_age`?
 Well, _because we encourage you to run your buggy editor in Flask's `development` mode_, everything is usually